WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 Partitioning is a key aspect of how work is distributed in Wallaroo.
 From the application's point of view, what is required is:

-* the keys to partition the state objects
 * a partitioning function
 * partition-compatible states - the state should be defined in such a way that each partition can have its own distinct state instance

+The keys to partition the state objects are also important, but are optional here.
+A wallaroo application is able to dynamically create the keys as needed, if required.

 ### Partition